 Similarly, the coils in both your indoor and outdoor units need to be clean to transfer heat effectively.
 When coils are caked in dirt and grime, your AC can’t remove humidity from the air efficiently.
 We recommend checking your air filter monthly and changing it whenever it looks dirty.
 This simple habit supports your entire residential HVAC system.

-Make Sure Your Condensate Drain Line Is Clear
+Prevent Water Damage: Keep Your Drain Line Clear

 Your air conditioner pulls a surprising amount of water out of the air, and the condensate drain line is its designated exit route.
 If this line gets clogged with algae, sludge, or debris, the water has nowhere to go.
 It can back up into your system, causing water damage, promoting mold growth, and potentially triggering an automatic shutdown.